 RPM -safe in anonymity

 - If you wish to feel safer, though, you can use a VPN (Virtual Private Network).
 This is a very effective way to protect your online privacy.
 VPN’s hide your IP address (your online identifier) and lead your online activity through an encrypted and secure virtual tunnel.
 This prevents other parties from tracking and identifying your online data.
 They even hide from which country your activities come.
-Nowadays, you can chose from several VPN’s: TorGuard, Hotspot Shield, HideMyAss, and CyberGhost are currently available and pretty popular.
+Nowadays, you can choose from several VPN’s: TorGuard, Hotspot Shield, HideMyAss, and CyberGhost are currently available and pretty popular.

 - Never use your own name, one of your nicknames, or any social media handle that could identify you.